Species Trimerotropis maritima - Seaside Grasshopper

 In early literature, there was much confusion between various species of Trimerotropis and Spharagemon with red hind tibiae, and older records for several species are often questionable; many are definitely based on misidentified specimens.
 This species was often involved.

 Atlantic Coast of eastern United States to Minnesota, South Dakota, Nebraska, e.
 Colorado, and extreme e.
 Arizona (mostly only sands of river courses in Great Plains and Southwest).
 Sneaking into Canada in s.
 Ontario, and into Mexico near the Rio Grande.
+Also reported from Cuba.

 Sandy areas, mostly on beaches or in dunes, in sandy pine barrens, on riverine sand bars, in dry sandy washes, or sometimes along sandy dirt roads in old fields, and in similar disturbed sandy places.
 The key word is "sand".

 Varies with latitude, but mostly overwinters as eggs, and adults occur late spring to frost.
 In some areas eggs may remain under water for some time, and will not hatch until water recedes, and in some seasons the species may not be seen at all, or adults may not mature until autumn.
 In southern climates all stages may be seen at all seasons, but adults are still most common in summer.